-The expression “Gye Nyame” is used in many ways.
-For example, it signals the necessity of God’s intervention in a difficult situation which transcends the ability of man to resolve.
-It also shows the relative greatness of a task or entity.
-For instance, by saying “Obiara ntumi nku me, gye Nyame,” (literally “Nobody can kill me except God”) the speaker signifies his hardiness as well as his faith in God’s ability to protect him from harm.
+The expression “Gye Nyame” can be used in many ways.
+For example, it could signal the necessity of God’s intervention in a difficult situation which transcends the ability of man to resolve.
+It could also be used to show the relative greatness of a task or entity.
+For instance, by saying “Obiara ntumi nku me, gye Nyame,” (literally “Nobody can kill me except God”) the speaker signifies his hardiness as well as his faith in God to protect him from harm.

 Literally: Nobody teaches a child God.

 God is everywhere and we can know him through his creation which even children can see.
 Hence, even children don’t need anybody to point out that there is a creator (obooadee) who is the Supreme Being.